 The pandemic has raised concerns regarding building health to new heights.
 From now on, priority will be given to health-related aspects of the spaces we dwell in.
 Achieving maximum levels of thermal comfort and wellbeing whilst reducing energy consumption to a minimum is and will continue to be the fundamental principle underlying all House Habitat’s building projects.

-We have drawn up a list of five key aspects intended not only to protect people in their homes, but also to boost their health:
+We have drawn up a list of six key aspects intended not only to protect people in their homes, but also to boost their health:

 Bioclimatic design: During the building design phase, bioclimatic architecture, which is the basis of the Passivhaus philosophy, takes into consideration the climatic conditions of the location and makes use of the available resources, as well as the orientation, sunlight or vegetation.

 In addition to cutting energy consumption levels, this system also guarantees enhanced levels of comfort, including greater natural lighting and ventilation, as well as the natural regulation of indoor humidity and temperature levels.

 Wood: The principal material in our constructions is natural, with the capacity to store CO2 and free from environmental radioactivity.
 Furthermore, its porous composition prevents the build-up of radon gas and VOCs.
 It is an excellent regulator of humidity and temperature and provides a sense of comfort and wellbeing; it even has anti-stress properties.
 A further factor for consideration is its soundproofing quality, as noise is a key factor in building wellness.

 Natural insulation materials.
 We normally use materials made of wood or recycled cellulose fibre.
 They present no hazards to health either during the manufacturing process or once installed.